Automated Risk Management Mechanisms in DeFi Lending Protocols: A Crosschain Comparative Analysis of Aave and Compound: Background

 Risk management in lending protocols relies on automated mechanisms like over-collateralisation ratios, governance frameworks, and liquidation triggers to protect participants and maintain stability.
 However, these measures can be insufficient during periods of high volatility, market congestion, liquidation spirals, and systemic risk.
 High transaction costs can also reduce their effectiveness in maintaining stability \cite{lehar2022systemic,bertomeu2024measuring}.
 The latest v3 versions of the protocols address these shortcomings by incorporating advanced risk management features, as shown in Table~\ref{tab:features-comparison}; including enhanced liquidation incentives and dynamic collateral requirements, which allow users to adjust their borrowing parameters to match their risk profile, thus mitigating liquidation cascades and improving resilience.
+Isolation mode prevents contagion from volatile assets; efficiency mode, optimizes capital utilization for correlated assets; and caps on borrow and supply asset limits, overexposure to risky tokens.
 Furthermore, the integration of L2 blockchain with v3 protocols has reduced transaction cost and increased throughput, thus facilitating faster and more efficient collateral modifications and immediate liquidation triggers, which mitigates the prospect of delayed or unsuccessful liquidations.
 As more than 70\% of liquidations occur in the absence of any price decline of crypto assets \cite{moallemi2024analysis}, the latest protocols also observe market sentiment and patterns for efficient risk management.
 These innovations collectively facilitate a more resilient and efficient risk management system (particularly when compared with v2 on L1 blockchain).
+Our study focuses on investigating those risk parameters that exert a direct impact on the liquidation risk mechanism, such as to loan-to-value ratio, liquidation penalty, and liquidation threshold.